 For the rest of the week I endure being the butt of an extremely large joke.
 It seems like everyone was in on it.
 I will say that if you want a team-building exercise, terrorizing the coach and playing off his fears of having even more body parts replaced than his arm, and watching him make a fool of himself in front of everybody – well, mission accomplished.
 Even people I know to be involved in active clan feuds worked together on the field in ways I never thought possible.
 Jager either, he comments on it often.
 It seems to be a big deal.
 I don’t think of myself as a peacemaker, but here I am, doing the good work.
 Ha!
 It was fortuitous, I suppose, since our second game is a lot harder than the first.

 We play the Albraxan Bulldogs.
-They haven’t won a Tournament in over a hundred years, ever since their kicker, a guy named Marty Brooke, whiffed a 220 meter attempt in overtime and turned his last name into a verb.
+They haven’t won a tournament in over a hundred years, ever since their kicker, a guy named Marty Brooke, whiffed a 220-meter attempt in overtime and turned his last name into a verb.
 The Bulldogs are desperate for a win, and desperate people do awful things.

 “It was you, wasn’t it?”
 I ask Laura on game day.
 She’s helping me into my armor.